Skip to main content

 A recent example includes a Statesboro home listed for $89,900, showing real opportunities near the $100K range.

-Homes Under $200K – Best Balance of Affordability + Stability
+Homes Around $200K – Best Balance of Affordability + Stability

 The sub-$200K tier offers a blend of low cost and greater stability, often found in mid-sized cities with institutional anchors, better job diversity, and lower poverty rates than the lowest-cost tier.
 This tier includes the historically derived median home values for Georgia's most affordable cities:

-- Columbus has reported median prices around $148,000 (as of early 2025), although other ranking systems place it higher at $236,000.
+• Columbus has reported median prices around $148,000 (as of early 2026), although some market reports place it closer to the low-$200K range depending on the data source and time period.
 Columbus is noted for its strong job markets in the military, healthcare, and manufacturing sectors, making it ideal for young professionals.

 Affordability is important-but safety matters too.
 Explore Georgia’s safest, family-friendly suburbs to see how they stack up against the most affordable cities.